Tyler Bagley

 Tyler James Bagley (born June 2, 1999) is an American professional soccer player who plays as an attacking midfielder.

 Career

-Youth & College
+Youth and college

 Bagley attended San Clemente High School, whilst also playing club soccer for U.S. Soccer Development Academy side Irvine Strikers.

 In 2017, Bagley attended Cornell University to play college soccer.
 In five years with Big Red, including a cancelled 2020 season due to the COVID-19 pandemic, Bagley made 65 appearances, scoring 17 goals and tallying 15 assists.
 In 2021, he was named first-team All-Ivy League and first-team Northeast all-region.

 While at college, Bagley also played in the National Premier Soccer League with Rochester Lancers in 2019, making eight appearances and scoring a single goal.
 In 2021, he was part of the Boston Bolts team competing in the USL League Two, scoring 12 goals in as many regular season games, getting named to the 2021 USL2 All-League Team of the Year.